koenvos/Vocle/README.md

-Vocle is a Matlab tool to view, play out, and compare audio signals.
+Vocle is a Matlab tool to view, play, and compare audio signals.

-Vocle is inspired by Thomas Eriksson's spclab, and shares some of its behavior.
-Advantages over spclab:
+Features:
+- Load workspace signals or sound files
+- Play signals or segments
-- A/B test (select two signals)
+- Blind A/B test two signals
-- Stereo support
-- Possible to stop playback
-- Scroll wheel zooming
-- Use sampling rate info from input files, if available
-- Remember window locations and settings
-- Auto update spectrum or spectrogram when highlighting a new segment
-- Optionally display spectrum on perceptual frequency scale
+- View spectrum, on linear or perceptual scale
-- Fix some spclab features that broke over time by changes in Matlab
+- View spectrogram
+- Mono and stereo support

 Usage
 - Vocle([fs,] x, y);         Open vocle with signals x and y, optionally setting the sampling rate to fs